A guide for tenants living in units owned by Carling Realty Company Ltd. and Merivale Developments Ltd.

 Paying your Rent

 Rent is due and payable on or before the first day of each month.
-Rent can be paid in cash, by personal cheque or money order, or by pre-authorized debit (automatic withdrawal).
-All cheques and money orders must be payable to Carling Realty Co.
-Ltd. Make sure your name, address and unit number is included on your cheque or money order.
+Rent can be paid by personal cheque, money order or by pre-authorized debit (automatic withdrawal).
+Cheques and money orders must be payable to Carling Realty Co.
+Ltd., unless you live at 120 Sullivan Avenue, then make cheques and money orders payable to Merivale Developments Ltd. Make sure your name, address and unit number is included on your cheque or money order.
 To arrange pre-authorized debit please contact our office.

 Mail Drop Box

 For your convenience, there is a mailbox, marked "Tenant Correspondence", located at our apartment building at 100 Medhurst Drive between the two sets of glass doors at the entrance to the building.
-This mailbox is for use by tenants to drop off rent cheques or other correspondence for Carling Realty.
+This mailbox is for use by tenants to drop off rent cheques or other correspondence.
 Mail at this location is picked up early in the morning (Monday to Friday) and delivered to the main office.

-Carling Realty is not responsible for your personal property and we strongly recommend that you purchase tenant insurance to protect your belongings from loss.
+Carling Realty/Merivale Developments is not responsible for your personal property and we expect you to purchase tenant insurance to protect your belongings from loss.
 You may also be held responsible for damages to our property if the damage is the result of carelessness or a wilful act.
-Carling Realty's insurance only covers property owned by Carling Realty.
+Carling Realty/Merivale Developments insurance only covers property owned by Carling Realty/Merivale Developments.

 If repairs are needed and the damage was caused by you, either wilfully or negligently, the cost of the repairs will be charged to you, this includes any damage caused by other occupants of the unit or your guests.